Polycystic Ovary Syndrome & Life Insurance

 - Do you take any medication to control this?

-When you apply for life insurance, PCOS can be accepted at standard rates if you have no other significant medical declarations and the condition is well controlled.
-PCOS Life Insurance applications will enquire as to whether you have had a glucose tolerance test or not, and if you have shown any shown any glucose intolerance.
+When you apply for life insurance, PCOS can be accepted at standard rates by some insurers.
+This is most likely if you have no other medical disclosures and the condition is well controlled.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.